-Historically, Vault HA required an external storage backend like Consul, etcd, or DynamoDB.
-This meant managing additional infrastructure, dealing with network dependencies, and troubleshooting two distributed systems instead of one.
+Historically, Vault HA required an external storage backend — Consul, etcd, or DynamoDB.
+That meant managing additional infrastructure and troubleshooting two distributed systems instead of one.
+Integrated Raft eliminates that entirely.

 How Raft Works